 Rockwell Collins Retirees Association – Our Mission

-The Rockwell Collins Retirees Association is primarily a group of Rockwell Collins retirees local to the Dallas, TX area.
-However, we welcome retirees, local to the Dallas, TX area, from related organizations which have worked directly for Rockwell Collins or one of the affiliated organization that were part of the Rockwell International group or spin-offs from that group.
+The Rockwell Collins Retirees Association (RCRA) is primarily a group of Collins Radio Co. or Rockwell Collins retirees local to the Dallas, TX area.
+However, we welcome retirees (or family members) from related organizations who have worked directly for or retired from Rockwell Collins or one of the affiliated organizations that were part of the Rockwell International group or spin-offs from that group.

 Contributions received at the meetings continue to play a major role in offsetting the expenses of this organization.
 When the baskets are passed please be generous.